Wednesday 9 November 2022

 This long preamble is to explain why our family had servants in the 50s.

 We were looked after by a live-in nanny, who had been my father’s, and had been rather wished on us by my grandmother.
 Edie also lived in and did some of the cooking.
 She started boiling the cabbage at ten in the morning, so by lunchtime it resembled seaweed.
 A joint of meat was cooked every Sunday, and we lived on it throughout the week.
 It got progressively more edible as it reappeared as rissoles and cottage pie.
-Jam, sugar and butter were no longer on the official ration, but they were doled out parsimoniously. (“You don’t need to add sugar!
+Jam, sugar and butter came off the official ration, but they were doled out parsimoniously. (“You don’t need to add sugar!
 It’s got sugar in it!
 It’s sweet enough!”)
 There was no chutney, and no salad cream or tomato ketchup until the 60s.

 Dolly came in to clean, and Mr Young worked in the huge garden in which we grew a lot of our food.
 Dolly, Edie and Mr Young were all related, and eventually another family member, Mrs Thayer, became our cleaner.
 Edie moved on to housekeep for the single man who lived at the bottom of our garden.
-Nanny was pensioned off and replaced by 16-year-old Patty, who wore pointed shoes and full skirts and was involved in the Youth Club.
+Nanny was pensioned off and replaced by 16-year-old Patty, who wore pointed shoes and full skirts and went to the Youth Club.
 (Why couldn’t we join when we were old enough?
 Or perform in the panto?
 They were Church of England only.
 Those were the days.)

 Yes, it makes us sound rich and privileged, doesn’t it?
 Didn’t we know that it was just wrong to employ servants?
 "How can I ask another woman to clean my oven?" moaned a middle-class columnist recently.